Drc0w/markdown-spell-check/README.md

 ##Initialize environment

-In order to get dependancies and run the spell-checker, use:
+In order to get dependencies and run the spell-checker, use:
 ```
 pip -r requirements.txt
 ```